 Occupational Safety

-The State-enforced Michigan Occupational Safety and Health Administration (MIOSHA) ensures workplace safety and compensation in the event of an accident or death of an employee at their workplace.
+The State-enforced Michigan Occupational Safety and Health Administration (MIOSHA) ensures workplace safety and compensation in the event of an accident or the death of an employee at their workplace.

-Protection to the Whistleblowers
+Protection to Whistleblowers

-The Whistle blowers’ Protection Act of Michigan bans employers from firing, retaliating, or otherwise discriminating against an employee who discloses or is about to report a violation or suspected violation of a law, regulation, or rule to a public body, verbally or in writing.
+The Whistleblowers’ Protection Act of Michigan bans employers from firing, retaliating, or otherwise discriminating against an employee who discloses or is about to report a violation or suspected violation of a law, regulation, or rule to a public body, verbally or in writing.

 Time Off and Leaves of Absence

-Moreover, the employers may be required to provide an employee unpaid medical leave in accordance with the Family and Medical Leave Act or other federal laws.
+Moreover, the employers may be required to provide an employee with unpaid medical leave in accordance with the Family and Medical Leave Act or other federal laws.

 Final Pay